+The most significant signal in the CMS analysis is found in the bins with the central values $\alpha=0.27$ and $\alpha=0.29$.
+We therefore evaluated the acceptance and the resolution by simulating the process $pp\!\to\!
+Y\!\to\!XX\to (jj)(jj)$.
+The results for $m_Y=3.5\,$TeV and $m_X=1\,$TeV is shown in left panel of Fig.~\ref{p-value}.
+Because the number of NP events in the two bins is correlated, as given by the acceptance, we can write the $p$-value\footnote{See e.g.~Ref.~\cite{Lyons2020} for the statistical combination of the results from two or more measurements.} of the weigthed average of the two dominant bins as

-The most significant signal is obtained for the bins with the central values $\alpha=0.27$ and $\alpha=0.29$.
-Performing the weighted average of these dominant bins, including the acceptance and resolution obtained by the simulation, we find the best agreement with data for $m_{Y}\approx 3.6$~TeV with a total cross-section for $pp\to Y\to XX\to jjjj$ of $\approx5$fb.
-The corresponding local (global) significance is $4.4\sigma$ ($3.6\sigma$).
-Note that the global significance of our resonant excess is higher than the non-resonant effect of CMS mainly due to the smaller LEE as we fixed the range of the di-jet mass a priori with the help on the ATLAS data.
+where $S_i$ is the significance for the $i^{\rm th}$ bin (given in standard deviations) and the weight $w_i$ is equal to the acceptance of each bin, while $\Phi(x)=\frac{1}{\sqrt{2 \pi}}\int_{-\infty}^x e^{-x^{\prime 2} / 2} d x^{\prime}$ denotes the standard normal cumulative distribution function.
+From the right panel of Fig.~\ref{p-value}, we can see that the best agreement with data is found for $m_{Y}\approx 3.6\,$TeV, with a total cross-section for $pp\to Y\to XX\to jjjj$ of $\approx5\,$fb.
+The corresponding local (global) significance is $4\,\sigma$ ($3.2\,\sigma$).
+Note that the global significance of our resonant excess is higher than the non-resonant effect of CMS mainly due to the smaller LEE as we fixed the range of the di-jet mass a priori with the help of the ATLAS data.
 The LEE effect evaluated here includes the range $m_Y$ used in the search.